bowang-lab/Orthrus/README.md

 - 6-track large version: Adds biological context by including splice site indicators and coding sequence markers, which is crucial for accurate mRNA property prediction such as RNA half-life, ribosome load, and exon junction detection.

 **Why the Mamba Backbone?**
-The mamba architecture is an extension of the S4 (structured state-space) model family, which excels at handling long sequences like mRNAs that can reach over 12,000 nucleotides.
+The Mamba architecture is an extension of the S4 (structured state-space) model family, which excels at handling long sequences like mRNAs that can reach over 12,000 nucleotides.
 This makes it an ideal fit for RNA property prediction models for several reasons:

-- _Efficient Memory Usage:_ Unlike transformers, which require quadratic memory scaling with sequence length, the mamba backbone scales linearly, making it computationally efficient for long sequences.
+- _Efficient Memory Usage:_ Unlike transformers, which require quadratic memory scaling with sequence length, the Mamba backbone scales linearly, making it computationally efficient for long sequences.
 - _Variable Context Filtering:_ RNA sequences often contain functionally relevant motifs separated by variable spacing.
-The mamba model is capable of selectively focusing on these important elements
+The Mamba model is capable of selectively focusing on these important elements
 - _Selective Context Compression:_ Genomic sequences often have uneven information density, with critical regulatory elements scattered across regions of varying importance.
-The mamba model selectively compresses less informative regions while preserving the context of key functional areas
+The Mamba model selectively compresses less informative regions while preserving the context of key functional areas

 ## Using Orthrus